BlanketSet -- A clinical real-world in-bed action recognition and qualitative semi-synchronised MoCap dataset: Conclusion

 \section{Conclusion}

-In this paper, we introduce BlanketSet, a dataset that has the potential to aid in the research of human motion analysis in clinical contexts where the patients are lying down in bed, particularly in the cases of epilepsy monitoring and sleep analysis.
-As an example of a use for BlanketSet, it was utilized to qualitatively evaluate the performance of BlanketGen \cite{blanketgen} in the task of human pose estimation.
+In this paper, we introduce BlanketSet, an action recognition dataset that has the potential to aid in the research of human motion analysis in clinical contexts where the patients are lying down in bed, particularly in the cases of epilepsy monitoring and sleep analysis.
+As an example of a use for BlanketSet, it was utilized to evaluate the performance of BlanketGen \cite{blanketgen} in the task of human pose estimation.